Snowden (film): Release

 The cast and director of Snowden at the 2016 San Diego Comic-Con to promote the film.

 On February 20, 2015, Open Road Films set the film for a December 25, 2015 domestic release date.
 Pathé would release the film in France on December 30, 2015, and Universum Film would release it in Germany on January 7, 2016.
 However, in September 2015, Open Road moved the film from its December release date to 2016.
-The studio did not give reasons for the delay; however, The Hollywood Reporter reported that maybe it was because the film was not finished yet.
+The studio did not give reasons for the delay; however, The Hollywood Reporter reported that it may have been because the film was not finished yet.
 On October 7, 2015, the film was set for a May 13, 2016 release.
 On February 19, 2016, the release date was again pushed back to September 16, at the forefront of awards season.
 The official trailer was published on April 27, 2016.

-The film was invited to compete at the 2016 Cannes Film Festival, as the festival's director, Thierry Frémaux, saw the film, and praised it, calling it a "really good film.
+The film was invited to compete at the 2016 Cannes Film Festival, as the festival's director, Thierry Frémaux, saw the film and praised it, calling it a "really good film.
 It complements Citizenfour marvelously.
 It helps understand a lot of things".
 Frémaux said he wanted the film to screen at Cannes, but explained that the film's producers "want to aim for the Oscars, so for them a Cannes premiere was a little too early".
 It was shown at the 2016 Toronto International Film Festival, and had its European premiere at the 64th San Sebastián Film Festival.

 Stone held a private screening of Snowden at the former home of Ernest Hemingway in Sun Valley, for an invited audience of around two dozen, including actress Melissa Leo, who portrayed documentary filmmaker Laura Poitras.
 Guests were required to sign non-disclosure agreements.
 The film received critical praise from the attendees, and one audience member was quoted saying, "What he did that's so brilliant is, he gave this kid's whole back story, so you really like him."
 The film had an invitation-only screening at San Diego Comic-Con on July 21, 2016.
 A second trailer for the film was released at the event.